Implants for patients with bone loss

-- In patients who have not had teeth for many years or have suffered aggressive periodontal disease.
+- In patients who have been without teeth for many years or who have suffered aggressive periodontal disease.

-- To prevent bone grafts from other donor sites.
+- To avoid bone grafts from other donor sites.

 Two types of treatments:

-A temporary fixed prosthesis is anchored on the newly placed implants 24 hours after the surgery.
+24 hours after the surgery, a temporary fixed prosthesis is anchored on the newly placed implants.

 Custom Titanium Mesh

-Using a Computerized Tomography (CT) and an intraoral exploration, we build a custom titanium mesh anchored to the patient’s bone, allowing the teeth to be fixed the same day of the surgery.
+By means of a Computerized Axial Tomography (CT) and an intraoral scan, we build a customized titanium mesh that is anchored to the patient’s little bone, allowing the teeth to be fixed on the same day of the surgery.

-Also called subperiosteal implants, the mesh is unique and totally tailored to fit the surface of the maxilla/mandible and guarantees a good hold of the micro fixations of 5mm.
+Also called subperiosteal implant, the mesh is unique and totally adapted to the surface of the jawbone/jaw and guarantees a good hold of the 5 mm micro fixations.

-It is recommended to avoid long periods of recovery time, as it happens with bone grafts where the bone needs to regenerate before another intervention for the placement of implants.
+It is recommended to avoid other treatments with long recovery times, such as bone grafts, in which the bone needs to regenerate before another intervention for the placement of implants.

 - Solution with fixed teeth even when the zygomatic bone is diminished.

-- Fast treatment as no bone grafts or sinus movements is required.
+- Fast treatment as it does not require bone grafts or maxillary sinus movements.

-Custom mesh can be fixed 2 weeks after the CT scan (manufacturing time).
-Temporary teeth are placed in the same surgery as the custom mesh fixation, so the patient gets a quick solution.
+The custom mesh can be fixed 2 weeks after the CT scan (fabrication time).
+The provisional teeth are placed in the same surgery as the custom mesh fixation, so the patient gets a quick solution.

-Three months later, once the custom mesh has been properly adjusted, the temporary teeth are replaced by the definitive ones.
+Three months later, once the custom mesh has been properly adjusted, the provisional teeth are replaced by the definitive ones.

-In the absence of teeth, the natural root of the tooth is replaced by a short prefabricated titanium implant (8 mm or less).
+Without a tooth, the natural root is replaced by a short implant (8 mm or less) prefabricated in titanium.

 When are they used?

-Short implants are placed when regular size implants (10 mm or more) are not advisable due to bone resorption.
-We can, therefore, avoid grafts and possible complications, mainly damage of sensitive anatomical structures: nerves, sinuses, etc…
+Short implants are used when regular implants (10mm or more) are not advisable due to bone resorption.
+This avoids grafting and possible complications such as damage to sensitive anatomical structures: nerves, sinuses, etc.

-- Rapid bone healing as with regular-sized implants.
+- Fast bone healing as with regular-size implants.

-Guided bone regeneration treatment is used when the bone available for implant placement is insufficient.
+Guided bone regeneration treatment is used when there is insufficient bone available for implant placement.

-The latter can occur either because it has been a long time since the loss of the teeth or because previous infections in the area have destroyed the bone.
+This may be due to the fact that it has been a long time since the loss of teeth or because of previous infections that have destroyed the bone.

-To recover part of the lost bone, we resort to autografts, taking bone from other areas of the mouth; or xenografts (bone from other species such as cow, pig or horse) with collagen membranes that allow bone regeneration.
+To recover part of the lost bone, we resort to autografts, taking the patient’s own bone from other areas of the mouth; or xenografts (bone from other species such as cow, pig or horse) with collagen membranes.